 From the La Conner Daffodil Festival in March and the Skagit Valley Tulip Festival in April, through apple-picking & pumpkin patch season in late fall and into Christmas tree season in December, Skagit Valley Farmers invite visitors to take a scenic drive through the valley and experience the art of farming.
-Visit a Skagit Valley farm & a Farmer’s Market to find the freshest foods and other agricultural products and buy them directly from the farmer.
+Visit a Skagit Valley farm, farmstand and a farmers market to find the freshest foods and other agricultural products and buy them directly from the farmer.
 Enjoy the many agriculture attractions including our talking fields!

 Skagit County maintains one of the largest and most diverse agricultural communities west of the Cascade mountain range.
 Agriculture is the No. 1 industry in Skagit County.
 Local farmers produce about $261 million worth of crops, livestock, and dairy products on 93,000 acres of land.